 FINDINGS: The length and pitch of the driveway was deceiving in the picture.
 Upon leaving, our camper hitch hit the road and we had to angle out.
-The first floor and the second floor were laid out well, but again there was no workshop and no place for a workshop.
+The first floor and the second floor were laid out well, but again there was no workshop and no place to put one.

 CONCLUSION: Not for us.

-After dinner, we decided to drive out from town to see how far one of the properties actually was.
+After dinner, we decided to drive out from town to see how far out the sixth property actually was.
 Our GPS, lovely lady that she is, took us on a series of narrow two-lane winding back roads that felt like a roller coaster.
 We finally found the house and parked for a while in the driveway.
 My husband broke the silence.
 “I think we should put in an offer.”
 I countered with the fact that we hadn’t seen the properties in the other city.